 The podcast is the exact tool that vendors should get behind to deliver at least some of the messages they had planned for their canceled conferences.
 You might think that all you really need to do is record the presentations that would have been given at a conference and you’ll be done.
 While that’s a good first step it might not be enough for a couple of reasons.

 Finally, there are keynotes to consider.
-The keynote is the place where the vendor’s executives give the official line on new product innovations and service availability, and it’s there that a personal touch is needed.
+The keynote is where the vendor’s executives give the official line on new product innovations and service availability, and a personal touch is needed there.

 How would that work?
-A vendor podcast shouldn’t look or sound like a political production, and it needs some boundaries that are distinct from what we see in some current podcasting.
-Following are some ideas that might serve as starting points.
+A vendor podcast shouldn’t look or sound like a political production, and it needs boundaries distinct from what we see in current podcasting.
+The following are some ideas that might serve as starting points.

 Mobile Devices